Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 ## Generating the Angular Search Pipe

-To generate this pipe we can run the following command.
+To generate this pipe, we can run the following command.

 ```bash
 ng generate pipe SearchFilter